magneticio/vamp-gateway-agent/README.md

 Vamp Gateway Agent provides the following services:

 - read logs from HAProxy over sockets and push them to Logstash over UDP
-- read the HAProxy configuration from ZooKeeper and reloads the HAProxy on configuration change.
+- read the HAProxy configuration from ZooKeeper and reloads the HAProxy on each configuration change.

 ## Usage

-Run `vamp-gateway-agent -h` to display usage instructions:
+Run `vamp-gateway-agent -h` to display the usage instructions:

 ```
 $ ./vamp-proxy-agent -h